 - Bring the fabric tube to your sewing machine.

-- Press the seam open.
-You will have to rotate the tube as you press the seam.
+- Press the Seam allowance open and flat.
+You will have to rotate the tube as you Press the Seam allowance.

 - With fabric scissors, cut along the marked line, starting at zero.